flashcarts/nds-index/card/category/ysmenu.md

 ---
 layout: cards
-title: Flashcards - YSMenu
+title: Flashcarts - YSMenu
 category: ysmenu
 system: card
 ---

 # {{ page.title }}

-Some flashcards which are compatible with YSMenu may not be listed on this page.
-For a list of supported flashcarts, have a look at [flashcart.net's extended list](https://flashcarts.net/ysmenu-compat-ext.html).
+Some flashcarts which are compatible with YSMenu may not be listed on this page.
+For a list of supported flashcarts, have a look at [flashcarts.net's extended list](https://www.flashcarts.net/ysmenu-compat-ext.html).